Jaika1/Networking-Library/README.md

 }
 ```

 Next, we will need to give this method our attribute.
-Due to how C# works, you should be able to exclude `Attribute` from the type name when implementing it, just to help clarify the code below.
+Due to how C# works, you can exclude `Attribute` from the type name when declaring it, as is clarified in the code below.

 ```cs
 [NetDataEvent(0, 0)]